 The regulator has introduced new rules and guidance to help credit card customers.
 If you make minimum or low payments over a period of 18 months or longer, you may pay more in interest, fees and charges on your credit card than the amount you have paid towards what you have borrowed.
 This may be referred to as ‘persistent debt’.

-If you’re in persistent debt, you’ll receive a letter or email from us.
-We’ll give you some options for repaying it more quickly.
+If you’re in persistent debt, you’ll receive a letter or email from us, with options on how you can repay your balance.

 Paying more per month will save you interest and reduce the time that it takes to pay off your balance